-Prepare for questions they may ask, and prepare questions to ask depending on who is doing the interviewing.
+Prepare for questions they may ask, and prepare questions to ask depending on who is doing the interviewing

 What do you like about the role?
 What are you looking for?
 Does this match what they offer?
 Why do you want to leave your current job?

-Ask them questions about the team, the company, why the role became available, what they are looking for, and if applicable, what the clients you would work with are like.
+Ask the interviewer questions about the team, the company, why the role became available, what they are looking for, and if applicable, what the clients you would work with are like.
 Don’t just ask about money and working hours (never in a first interview) but show you are interested in them, what they are looking for, why they are hiring, what challenges (good ones) the role might offer you.

 Don’t be afraid of asking questions you would ask in a face to face interview; it’s your interview too and you should be allowed the opportunity to ask at least one or two questions.

-Be aware of how you sound
+Be aware of how you present yourself

 Talking on the phone or over video is never as intimate as in person meetings, so it is important you make an added effort to get your personality across.
 Sit in a good comfortable chair as your posture will affect how you speak.
 Make good eye contact so you are looking at the interviewer and not down or away from the camera.
 Use your tone to convey enthusiasm, and be aware of your facial expressions.
 They are a large part of your message online.
 Silence any notification noises which could cause distractions such as emails, messages, your phone ringing through your laptop